In digital push, Bertelsmann buys rest of G+J

-The German company, which also controls broadcaster RTL and co-owns book publisher Penguin Random House, said on Monday it would buy the 25.1 percent stake from the Jahr family for an undisclosed cash sum.
+The German company, which also controls broadcaster RTL AUDK.LU and co-owns book publisher Penguin Random House (PSON.L), said on Monday it would buy the 25.1 percent stake from the Jahr family for an undisclosed cash sum.

 Privately owned Bertelsmann has held a 74.9 percent stake in the Hamburg-based publisher since 1976, with the Jahr family retaining the remaining shares and veto rights over major decisions such as acquisitions and disposals.